 2010: The Holy Synod of the Russian Orthodox Church introduced Andrii Derkach to the Inter-Council Presence of the Russian Orthodox Church.
 Participated in the election of Patriarch Kirill.

 2011 – 2013: Chief of Advisers group to the Prime Minister of Ukraine, pro bono.
-Candidate of Juridical Sciences, Docent of the Kiev Theological Academy and the Seminary of the Ukrainian Orthodox Church.
+Doctor of Law, Docent of the Kiev Theological Academy and the Seminary of the Ukrainian Orthodox Church.

 People’s Deputy of Ukraine of the 5th convocation (April – November 2006) from the Socialist Party of Ukraine, № 9 on the list.
 First Deputy Chairman of the Fuel and Energy Complex, Nuclear Policy and Nuclear Safety Committee of the Verkhovna Rada of Ukraine (since July 2006).
 He suspended his mandate on November 2, 2006.